versionone/openAgile/VersionOne/Artifacts/BigPicture.md

 ## Overview

-Ian:

-> We take 1 at a time to update and improve.
+Ian states: *We take 1 at a time to update and improve.*

 ## App Catalog